Know who should and should not get vaccinated

 There are two different kinds of flu shots: Inactivated and recombinant vaccines, which are made using different vaccine technologies.
 Age can play a factor in whether you can have one or the other of these vaccines.
 For example, some standard-dose inactivated flu vaccines are approved for use in children who are six months old.
 Other vaccines are only available for use in adults.
 Make sure you get a flu vaccine that is appropriate for your age.
 According to the CDC, an adjuvanted flu shot or a higher dose flu shot is preferentially recommended over a standard-dose flu vaccine in adults 65 years and older.

-Pregnant people, people with certain chronic conditions, and those who have egg allergies can get a flu shot.
-However, any known severe, life-threatening allergy to any flu vaccine ingredient (aside from egg proteins) means you should not get a vaccine with that ingredient.
+Pregnant people and people with certain chronic conditions can get a flu shot.
+However, any known severe, life-threatening allergy to any flu vaccine ingredient means you should not get a vaccine with that ingredient.
 Also, if you’ve had a severe allergic reaction to a flu vaccine, you shouldn’t get that particular vaccine again—or, potentially, other flu vaccines.
-Make sure you consult a doctor or another health care provider for help in deciding which vaccine, if any, is appropriate for you.
+Make sure you consult a doctor or another healthcare provider for help in deciding which vaccine, if any, is appropriate for you.

 Boy receives his flu shot from his doctor while mom looks on